jptorresg/jptorresg/README.md

 ## Featured Projects

-A selection of academic, freelance, and personal projects focused on backend systems, web applications, and software architecture.
+A selection of academic, freelance, and personal projects focused on software development, web applications, backend systems, and technical problem-solving.

 ---